leighklotz/llamafiles/README.md

 - `--noerror`: disables error output.
 - `--stdin` or `--interactive` or `-i`: include stdin as input, after the question prompt
-- `-e` or `--process-question-escapes`: expand \n and friends in the question; stdin is always literal `--raw-input`: prepare for pure completion, ignoring PROMPT and SYSTEM_PROMPT in favor of stdin
+- `-e` or `--process-question-escapes`: expand \n and friends in the question; stdin is always literal `--raw-input`: prepare for pure completion, ignoring PROMPT and SYSTEM_MESSAGE in favor of stdin
 - `--`: terminates the arguments and starts the question.

 In CLI prompt, be sure to use apostrophe quotes if your prompt contains backquotes, since double-quotes will allow bash to evaluate the result of the backquoted content.